ghostwords/rentcalc/README.md

 ## Bugs

-- Editing rent can result in a rent == 0 which immediately displays the "all options are the same message"
 - Clicking estimated rates button first results in instant submit as soon as values are entered for both inputs
 - Estimated rates button needs styling
 - Back button should take you back to estimated rates screen